What to Expect When Ordering Tubers

 All tubers are sold as single tubers - not in clumps.
 Tuber sizes can vary considerably depending on the variety.
 The size of the tuber does not define the health of your plant.

-We will provide you with healthy, quality dahlia tubers, true to variety and in prime condition for growing.
+I will provide you with healthy, quality dahlia tubers, true to variety and in prime condition for growing.

 Please inspect your tubers upon arrival.
 Should you have any questions or concerns, please contact me.
 I want you to be satisfied, however, please understand that I cannot be held liable for extreme growing conditions, neglect, or pest damage.
 Please let me know by July 30 of the same growing season of any concerns.